sven-hash/address2name/README.md

 ## How to claim

-To add a mapping request you should modify the file `claimed.txt`:
+To add a mapping request you should modify the file `known-wallets.txt`:

 - If your address already exists modify the associated name and replace `identified` or `guessed` by `verified`
 - If youe address doesn't exists in the file add `<your wallet address>;< the name you want>;verified`